That's right, Johnny Donovan, the handsome Walter E. Williams filling in.

 Let me give you a few examples.

-The powerful elite will say, Williams, we're gonna supersede your plan through tariffs and quotas because we think you ought to make the purchases from a domestic producer.
+The powerful elite will say, Williams, we're going to supersede your plan through tariffs and quotas because we think you ought to make the purchase from a domestic producer.

-Or my daughter might plan to work for the hardware store guy down the street for four dollars an hour.
+Or my daughter might plan to work for the hardware store guy down the street for $4 an hour.

-But the powerful elite will say, we're gonna supersede that plan because it's not being transacted at the prices we think it ought to be transacted at.
+But the powerful elite will say, we're going to supersede that plan because it's not being transacted at the prices we think it ought to be transacted at.

 And so that's what economic planning is.

-It's the it's the uh tramping of somebody else's plan by the powerful elite.
+It's the tramping of somebody else's plan by the powerful elite.

-Now, there are literally hundreds of studies that show that increase in the minimum wage causes unemployment for the least skilled worker, particularly teenagers and particularly black teenagers.
+Now, there are literally hundreds of studies that show that increases in minimum wage cause unemployment for the least skilled worker, particularly teenagers and particularly black teenagers.

-But Professor Carr's study asserts that increases in minimum wage actually increases employment.
+But Professor Card's study asserts that increases in minimum wage actually increases employment.

-Now, beside a number of uh economic reviews that show that his study has statistical flaws in it, his conclusion doesn't even smell uh past the uh smell test.
+Now, beside a number of economic reviews that show that his study has statistical flaws in it, his conclusion doesn't even pass the smell test.

-For example, if increases of minimum wage actually increased employment, wouldn't that be wonderful?
+For example, if increases in minimum wage actually increased employment, wouldn't that be wonderful?

 It does not make sense, does it?